 Yet still we cannot look you in the eye.

 You who are the origin of all life,

 Who created man from the compassion of your tears.

 Why look further for an image of God

 Moe hoped that one day this poem would be read by children all over the civilized world.
 Perhaps it would even help them to read the simpler Aleph-bet script that was now so snobbishly seen as only fit for workers and merchants.
 Wasn't he a merchant?
 Maybe if the other merchants could see that there was only one god, and that He was unattainable and that it was impossible to even look at Him — like the Sun — then they would stop all their religious quarrelling and favouritism, and get back to business.

-Yet instead of prompting the merchants to think of higher things and of the common economic good, his discussion of Amun-Ra and the Holy Mountain and Shiva only encouraged the shop sellers to import more pagan statues.
+Yet instead of prompting the merchants to think of higher things and of the common economic good, his discussion of Amun-Ra and the Holy Mountain only encouraged the shop sellers to import more pagan statues.
 With the extra cash, the Persian middlemen bought more apple carts.
 The markets were soon glistening with the shiny russet spheres of Kashmir and Elam!

 This was the last time Moe would ever compromise with the evil deities of a foreign land.